WPMedia/feed-components/utils/resizer/README.md

 - `resizerURL`: Base URL
 - `width`: Optional integer value to resize the image width
 - `height`: Optional integer value to resize the image height

+images need to use the resizer regardless of if the image size is going to change.
+If the width and height and omited the image will maintain it's original size, but still get passed to the resizer.